krgzsalih/Book-Store/README.md

 # BOOK-STORE

-E-commerce App with Google Books-API (built for test only)
+E-commerce App with Google Books-API (built for Bootcamp final project)

 Note: This project still on development stage